codurance/academy-september-2021/README.md

 >
 > npm run headless-mode

-###Locally Running Services
+### Locally Running Services

-During development you may wish to run some or all of the services locally.
+During development, you may wish to run some or all of the services locally.
 Documented is a configuration guide.

 **Local Infrastructure Configuration**